 Our ask-advice Slack channel is a great place to ask questions to the team.
 Think of a personal-growth related question and ask the team!

 Each project and team is different.
 On some projects, we work side by side with our client’s engineers, while other projects are purely internal.
 Some projects must conform with United States (and other country’s) medical device regulations, while other projects do not have to adhere to any regulatory guidelines.
 Since there are many differences between each project’s requirements, every team is given the authority to determine and improve their own development processes.

 As an integral member of your team, we are counting on you to speak up when you see room for improvement, or think an activity is a waste of time, or if you believe there is a better way to ensure patient safety.
 There is usually room for refinement, even on heavily regulated projects.

 Here are a few examples of situations which could be improved:

 Trust is a fundamental component of group improvement.
 Unlike individual improvement, which depends primarily on your own motivation, team, or project level improvement requires you to have confidence that all team members will listen and work to advance together.
 Changing a client’s process can be even more formidable, and communicating the need for altering operations can be a difficult conversation to have.
 In particularly challenging cases, you can trust that leadership will back you and put pressure on the client to make the necessary changes.

-Write down solutions that you would pursue to address each of the examples above.
+Write down potential solutions to the examples above.

-Here are a few example solutions, taken from real projects.
+Here are a few examples, taken from real projects.
 Note that a given solution may not always be appropriate.
 If you have real solutions from your own projects, please feel free to suggest adding them!

-Unclear roles and responsibilites result in lost effort
+Unclear roles and responsibilities result in lost effort

 Poorly communicated deadlines cause client strife or block development